kalilinuxoo7/NewBSD/src/leveldb/doc/index.md

 ```

 Asynchronous writes are often more than a thousand times as fast as synchronous
 writes.
-The downside of asynchronous writes is that a crash of the machine may
+The downside of asynchronous writes is that a crash of the bitsend may
 cause the last few updates to be lost.
 Note that a crash of just the writing
 process (i.e., not a reboot) will not cause any loss since even when sync is
 false, an update is pushed from the process memory into the operating system